sundai-club/git-paid/README.md

 # GitHub Bounty Platform

 This full-stack web application allows GitHub repository owners to create bounties on issues and incentivize developers to contribute fixes.
-Bounties are held in escrow using the **Radius API** for secure payment release upon completion.
+Bounties are held in escrow using the **Radius SDK** for secure payment release upon completion.

 ## Features